hungly/Pacman/README.md

-      We suspect that our program had written some strange characters in the file but our write function only write character in the array, integer for map height and width and "\n" character so we absolutely had no idea what is wrong.
+      We suspect that our program had written some strange characters in the file but our write function only write character in the array, integer for map height and width and "\n" character so we have yet to find out the cause of the problem.

 Third party resources: